8 Items To Help You Make This Year's Resolutions Reality

 1. Resolution: Be more organized

 Having a journal is proven to improve your memory.
 But we know it’s hard to keep a diary, so writing down your to-do-list every morning and crossing it off during the day is a good step in the right direction.
 And it will actually help you to remember what you did and when.
-For some of us it is so much fun, that we start to create a planner ourselves with cute stickers, colorful markers and fancy washi tape.
-For others a pre-organized one is the way to go.
+For some of us, it is so much fun, that we start to create a planner ourselves with cute stickers, colorful markers, and fancy washi tape.
+For others, a pre-organized one is a way to go.
 Your planner will help you to remember birthdays, anniversaries and appointments.
 We know you have a phone for that too, but physically writing it down always feels more personal.
 Plus it’s actually fun to go through it at the end of next year and remembering small memories that would have vanished otherwise.

 Shop here for $25.

 We can’t stop telling us after every big clean up ‘I will keep it up like this!’
 And after one week we think we might apply for ‘Hoarders’ for some extra cash.
 Sometimes seeing other people’s methods and rituals help us figure a new, cleaner lifestyle.
 It's the same as with healthy eating — there is no quick fix, only a change in your daily way of living can do the change.
 The new Netflix show ‘Tidying Up With Marie Kondo’ is a nice entertaining way of showing that you’re not alone in your mess and how you can easily keep your home a nice space.
 In case you a good book over streaming — Marie also has several books to help you get your shit together.